Efficient Decoding Methods for Language Models on Encrypted Data: Introduction

 \cutmax\ removes comparisons altogether.
 Each of its $T$ iterations applies two global reductions (mean and variance), an inverse-square-root (\invsqr), an elementwise odd power, and a final normalization (\Cref{sec:method}, \Cref{alg:cutmax}, \Cref{subsec:he-cutmax}, \Cref{alg:cutmaxhe}).
 Consequently, the number of \emph{sequential} stages is a small constant $T$—\emph{weakly dependent} on the vector length $n$ (e.g., the vocabulary size)—whereas tournament and league require $\log_2 n$ and $n$ sequential rounds, respectively, each performing encrypted comparisons via polynomial approximations of $\sign$.
 Because \invsqr and division (\inv) are shallower and faster than $\sign$ at similar accuracy (\Cref{tab:golds-sign}), \cutmax\ achieves much lower depth and fewer bootstraps per token.
 Empirically, $T$ is a small constant (e.g., $T{\le}3$–$4$), consistent with the latency gains we observe for vocabularies of $|\mathcal V|\!\approx\!3.3\times 10^4$ and $1.5\times 10^5$ (\Cref{sec:emp_res}, \Cref{tab:empirical_argmax}).
 Implementation-level costs such as rotations under SIMD packing are deferred to \Cref{subsec:he-cutmax} and \Cref{app:argmaxsimd}.

 Our contributions address key bottlenecks in secure text generation , as illustrated in \Cref{fig:motivation}, and include: (i) \textbf{CutMax}.
 An efficient, \gls{HE}-friendly \argmax algorithm that enables practical greedy decoding under encryption with fewer ciphertext operations than previous methods. (ii) \textbf{Encrypted nucleus sampling}.
 The first \gls{HE}-compatible \nucleus (top-$p$) \sampling method, enables stochastic decoding with provable privacy guarantees, via \cutmax. (iii) \textbf{Theoretical convergence guarantees}.
-A formal proof establishing that \cutmax \textbf{converges globally to a unique two-level fixed point}, providing a rigorous foundation for its rapid convergence in a small, constant number of iterations. (iv) \textbf{Differentiable decoding primitives}.
+A formal proof establishing that \cutmax converges via exponential amplification of the gap ratio between the maximum and runner-up elements, providing a rigorous foundation for its rapid convergence in a small number of iterations, weakly dependent on the array size. (iv) \textbf{Differentiable decoding primitives}.
 Implementations of \argmax and \nSampling that are real-analytic and fully differentiable in plaintext, leveraging smooth operations like \(1/\sqrt{x}\) (and polynomial-only in their HE approximations) to enable exact gradient-based sequence-level training as a theoretically grounded alternative to straight-through estimators.
 By enabling efficient and accurate multi-token generation under full encryption, our work advances the deployment of privacy-preserving LLMs in real-world settings, bridging a critical gap in secure AI systems.